jbeley/jbeley.github.io/_posts/2016-05-19-openwrt-customization-pt1.markdown

 * Build Environment - For making awesome OpenWRT firmware
-* Time - Building the first image with the toolchain may take as little as a few mines to a couple of hours, depending on your build machine and the options chosen for your custom firmware
+* Time - Building the first image with the toolchain may take as little as a few minutes to a couple of hours, depending on your build machine and the options chosen for your custom firmware
 * Disk Space - 8GB of storage
 * Internet connection - to download source packages for building the custom